KubraIsik/Food-Order-App-Test-Project/README.md

 # Food Order App Testing Project

 This project contains automated tests for a food order application.
-Tests are applied on "yemeksepeti.com" website."
+Tests are applied on [Yemek Sepeti](https://www.yemeksepeti.com/) website."
+Tests are only applied on restaurant pages and shopping cart.
+A basic database created to create test data and automation test interactions.
-The tests are written using `pytest` and `selenium`, and involve retrieving data from a database and simulating user interactions on the website.
+The tests are written using `pytest` and `selenium`, and involve retrieving data from a database to be used as expected outputs of the test cases.

 ## Table of Contents